justahuman1/i3-grid/i3-grid/README.md

 of the limits of the i3-py library.
 I will try to patch the library to allow these if requested but an override is to focus on a window and then act on it.

-Additional comments are available in the source code.
+Additional low-level comments are available in the source code.
+Doc strings are also available for all abstracted functions and most internal functions.
+Calling help(<func>) in a REPL will display this information.

 The method descriptions are as follows:

         Class